 Terminal illness – Dealing with a terminal illness can be an extremely challenging time for someone.
 With that in mind, there have been cases where patients report their final days being more sustainable with the help of medical marijuana.
-This particular case offers a good context for the broader set of medical marijuana approved conditions, which is as mentioned before, a decision to be made by each doctor and patient on their own without an exact criteria to follow.
+This particular case offers a good context for the broader set of medical marijuana approved conditions, which is as mentioned before, a decision to be made by each doctor and patient on their own without exact criteria to follow.
 If a physician and patient agree, a terminal illness may be a good time for medical marijuana to help ease the patient in their final days.

 Muscle spasms – Another common ailment which medical marijuana has been reported to assist with are muscle spasms.
 These painful experiences can happen for a variety of reasons and luckily there have been some patients who reported relief from using medical marijuana.
 With that in mind, the exact cause of the spasms will have to be determined to truly know if the Oklahoma medical marijuana route is a good one for each individual case.
 Nonetheless, it is great to see this as an option on the table for patients dealing with muscle spasms.

 All and all, there should be an important conversation which takes place between you and your doctor if you are considering medical marijuana.
 Luckily, the Oklahoma medical marijuana laws have been approved in a manner where this conversation can take place on a case by case basis with patients and their caregivers.
 With that said, we hope this post gave you some insight into what common ailments are reported by patients to be helpful when dealing with these ailments.
 Finally, if you ever have any questions, we with The Peak Dispensary are happy to help where we can.
-Feel free to top by a location and ask our staff!
+Feel free to stop by a location and ask our staff!